varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/contracts.md

 height: 280px
 name: fig-options-contract-grid
 ---
-The rights and responsibilities of the buyer and seller in put and call option contracts.
+The rights and responsibilities of the buyer and seller of put and call option contracts.
 ```

 There are two types of options contracts, a [call contract](https://www.investopedia.com/terms/c/calloption.asp) and a [put contract](https://www.investopedia.com/terms/p/putoption.asp), and many different styles of options contracts.
 However, we'll consider only two styles, [American](https://www.investopedia.com/terms/a/americanoption.asp) and [European](https://www.investopedia.com/terms/e/europeanoption.asp) style options contracts.
 The roles and responsibilities of each contract type, and the respectrive role of the buyer and seller, are shown in ({numref}`fig-options-contract-grid`).